If you’ve never heard of a slab leak, join millions of American homeowners.

 Copper, galvanized steel, and brass pipes are more susceptible to corrosion and eventual slab leaks.
 However, all types of pipes can develop leaks over time due to various factors, such as water pressure and mineral content.

-Q: How often should I have my plumbing system inspected for potential slab leaks?
+Q: How often should I inspect my plumbing system for potential slab leaks?

 We recommend a plumbing inspection every two years or more often if you suspect problems with your plumbing.
 Early detection can save you time and money and prevent extensive damage to your property.